microsoft/purview-data-governance-masterclass/Lab-10 - Health Management Actions.md

 ### How are health actions determined?

 Health Actions are automatically created when a scheduled Health Control executes and it's rule thresholds are not met.

 Each Health Action has a severity classification assigned, based upon Health Control rule configuration.
-The available severity values are High, Medium, and Low.
+The available severity values are: High, Medium, and Low.

 ### The Health Actions Dashboard

 The Health Actions dashboard gives you an overview of the Health Actions that have been created based on the Health Control rules that have been defined.

 ❗**Callout:** By default, Health Actions are not assigned to anyone.
 They must be assigned to a user/group, so that can be actioned.
 If left, they simply remain in the system and visible on the dashboard, unresolved.

 The Health Actions Dashboard shows four tabs:

-- Active: This shows new actions and actions which are currently in progress.
+- **Active**: This shows new actions and actions which are currently in progress.
-- In Progress: A list of actions with a status of In Progress.
+- **In Progress**: A list of actions with a status of In Progress.
-- Resolved: A list of actions that have been resolved.
+- **Resolved**: A list of actions that have been resolved.
-- My Items: Items assigned to you.
+- **My Items**: Items assigned to you.

 **✍️ Do in Purview:** [15 minutes] Using the Health Actions tool, review the active Health Actions, assign an action to a user and update the action's status to In Progress.